 Canon M5 versus Canon 77D

 The Canon EOS M5 and the Canon EOS 77D are two digital cameras that were officially introduced, respectively, in September 2016 and February 2017.
 The M5 is a mirrorless interchangeable lens camera, while the 77D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon M5 and the Canon 77D are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M5 – represents the basis for the calculations across all the size and weight measures).